Raw-JSON/0FluffData/README.md

 * **Zero Bloat:** Built with pure Vanilla JavaScript, HTML, and CSS.
 * **Zero Dependency:** No external libraries, frameworks, or APIs are required.
 * **MIT License:** Open source and free forever.

+---

+## 🤖 Transparency Note

+The project's overall **Architecture, Design, and Direction** are credited to **me**.
+The code for this application was executed and written by the **Gemini 2.5 Flash AI model** under the strict supervision and instruction by me.